 Diamond Building

-The Malaysian Energy Council is designed in the shape of a pyramid, with plenty of roof space for solar panels, which provide around 10% of the building’s electricity.
-Natural light is used effectively thanks to massive skylights, automatic curtain systems that adjust to the intensity and angle of sunshine, and energy-saving devices, which let the building’s lighting system save up to 80% compared to traditional offices.
-This eco-friendly structure also contains a rainwater harvesting system that reuses water to save 70-80 percent of the water utilized.
+The Diamond Building, home to the Malaysian Energy Council, is designed in a striking pyramid shape, providing extensive roof space for solar panels that supply approximately 10% of the building’s electricity needs.
+Its design effectively leverages natural light through massive skylights and automatic curtain systems that adjust to sunlight intensity and angle, leading to substantial energy savings.
+These energy-saving devices enable the building’s lighting system to achieve up to 80% savings compared to conventional offices.
+This eco-friendly structure also incorporates an advanced rainwater harvesting system, reusing water to save 70-80 percent of its total water consumption, showcasing excellent water conservation strategies.

-The Diamond Building is Malaysia’s first green building, having received both Singapore’s Green Mark Platinum Certificate and Malaysia’s GBI Platinum Certificate.
-This project also received many significant awards: CIDB and MCIEA Awards in 2010, First Prize in the ASEAN Energy Efficiency Competition in 2012, Second Prize in the ASHRAE Technology Competition in 2013…
+As Malaysia’s inaugural green building, the Diamond Building has earned both Singapore’s Green Mark Platinum Certificate and Malaysia’s GBI Platinum Certificate.
+This project has also received numerous significant awards, including the CIDB and MCIEA Awards in 2010, First Prize in the ASEAN Energy Efficiency Competition in 2012, and Second Prize in the ASHRAE Technology Competition in 2013, solidifying its position among the top examples of sustainable green buildings.

 Diamond Building (Source: Internet)